Sexual & Interpersonal Violence Hearing Process & Student Rights:

 - The right to have a conduct process run concurrently with a criminal justice investigation and proceeding, except for temporary delays as requested by external municipal entities while law enforcement gathers evidence.
 Temporary delays should not last more than 10 days except when law enforcement specifically requests and justifies a longer delay, and are granted at the discretion of the Office of Community Standards.

 - The right to offer evidence/information during an investigation and to review available relevant information in the case file held by the College.

 - The right to exclude prior sexual history with persons other than the other party in the conduct process and their own mental health diagnosis or treatment from admittance in the college disciplinary stage that determines responsibility.
 Past findings of responsibility for domestic violence, dating violence, stalking, and sexual assault pertaining to the accused will be admissible in the disciplinary stage that determines sanction.
-This information will be provided to the hearing board at the time sanctioning is determined.
+This information will be provided to the hearing panel at the time sanctioning is determined.

 - The right to a range of options for providing statements or questioning parties in the hearing via alternative arrangements, including telephone/videoconferencing or using a room partition.

 - The right to simultaneous written or electronic notification of the outcome of a conduct proceeding.
 This includes the decision, sanctions (if applicable), and the rationale for the decisions and sanctions.

 - The right to ask questions of the hearing officers and ask questions indirectly via the hearing officers and request responses from other parties and witnesses present.

 - The right to make an impact statement during the point of the proceeding where the hearing officers are deliberating on appropriate sanctions.
 The impact statement should be a typed document placed in a sealed envelope that is given to the Office of the Community Standards at the time of the hearing.
 The Procedural Officer will read the statement to the hearing officers at the time sanctioning is determined.